park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 ---

-**20% off Park Leisure and Park Holidays Holidays for holiday home owners**
+**20% off Park Leisure and Park Holidays holidays for holiday home owners**

 Offer is available to all Park Leisure holiday home owners and can be redeemed against a 2022 or 2023 Park Leisure or Park Holidays holiday.
 Subject to minimum price £129.